At Dedant, we make no secret of the dangers of termites. Given the dangers of these pests, we are sharing our DIY tips for keeping out termites.

 1) Fix leaky plumbing and gutters

 Termites rely on moist soil to survive and thrive.
-A leaky pipe that can cause water to pool up under and around your house.
+A leaky pipe can cause water to pool up under and around your house.

 Termites build colonies in the moist soil near your house and then begin to eat the wooden fixtures of your homes.
 Get a plumber to ensure your pipes do not leak.